Madani00/alx-system_engineering-devops/0x06-regular_expressions/README.md

 <p align="center">
 <img height="400" src="https://datasciencedojo.com/wp-content/uploads/regular-expressions-meme.webp"/>

-Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
-Now they have two problems. (super classic joke in the industry)
+<p colour="red"> Some people, when confronted with a problem, think “I know, I’ll use regular expressions.”
+Now they have two problems. </p> (super classic joke in the industry)

 One thing you have to be careful with is that different languages use different regexp engines.
 That means that a regexp in Python, for example, will be interpreted differently in Javascript: